 The teacher’s manual has two suggested schedules at the back of the book.
 One schedule is for class sessions meeting twice a week, and the other is for classes meeting five days a week.
 The schedules show what is to be taught in each class session and what is assigned for work between sessions.
 Obviously, this assumes that students are meeting in class groups.
 Even so, the course can be used by students working independently as long as a parent or teacher provides frequent feedback and discussion as needed.

 The essential course items are the student edition and the teacher edition.
-The teacher edition has some reduced images of student pages to allow room for teaching notes around those images.
-Student pages are reproduced at full size if there are no teaching notes.
+The teacher edition has some reduced images of student pages with teaching notes around those images.
+If there are no teaching notes, student pages are reproduced at full size.
 The reduced student pages might be hard for some people to read.
 Christian Book Distributors has sample pages from the teacher edition that you can view if you want to check this out in advance.

 The teacher edition has a few pages of introductory material for each of the five units, the aforementioned schedules, grading rubrics, and a list of materials (e.g., magazines, family photos, and sticky notes).
 The course is self-explanatory for the most part and doesn’t require very much teaching.
-It should be usable for inexperienced homeschooling parents to teach or supervise.
+It should be usable for inexperienced homeschooling parents to teach.
 The biggest challenge will be accurately evaluating student work.
-The grading rubrics are helpful, but having more than one student’s work for comparison makes it easier to evaluate assignments.
+The grading rubrics are helpful, but having more than one student’s work for comparison (as in a group class) would make it easier for teachers to evaluate assignments.

 Composition One: Invention and Persuasion is a well-designed course that makes use of substantive material and topics that should motivate students to write interesting compositions.
-While students get to write about super heroes, many assignments challenge students to form and present opinions as they learn how to effectively convey their ideas in writing.
+Although students get to write about superheroes and other "fun" topics, many assignments challenge students to form and present opinions as they learn how to effectively convey their ideas in writing.